BrianHicks/brianthicks.com/content/post/sets-folds.md

 To put our `foldl` in words: if we have an empty set, we return the accumulator.
 If we have a tree, we fold the whole left branch, then the head, then the right branch.

-So when we call that on our tree of one through five, rooted at three, we'll recurse down the left branch first.
+When we call that on our tree of one through five, rooted at three, we'll recurse down the left branch first.
 When we hit the subtree rooted at two, we'll recurse down the left side of that, and then do the same for one.
 The left subtree of one is empty, so we'll fold the head, then the right subtree (which is also empty.)
 At that point we'll pop back up a level, fold the head of two, then the right subtree there.